osulehria/rally-java-example/README.md

 ./gradlew run
 ```

-To use your own Rally credentials, head over to [Credentials.java](src/main/java/com/rally/authentication/Credentials)
-file and fill out the server, username/password, and API key.
-It is highly recommended to use a generated API key
-unless you do not have an option to.

 ## License

 rally-java-example is released under the MIT license.
 See the file [LICENSE](LICENSE) for the full text.